Kathy Hays may be reached at firstname.lastname@example.org if there are supply questions.

 Dry onion skins, red and yellow.
 Go to grocery store and ‘clean’ their bins.
 The skins fall in the bins all the time, and you just gather whatever you can.

-Please launder all fabrics with neutral ph soap before arriving.
-Synthrapol works well.
-Wool fabrics should be air dryed and not placed in a dryer.
+Please launder all fabrics with neutral ph detergent before arriving.

-· Raw Silk (Noil) This is the best fabric to make clothing and there is a lot of success with this fabric.
-2-3 yards
+Raw Silk (Noil) This is the best fabric to make clothing and there is a lot of success with this fabric.
+2-yards